abstellgleis/wp-permalauts/readme.txt

 Plugin home: [WP Permalauts](http://permalauts.de/)

-= NEW in version 0.6.0.304 =
+= NEW in version 0.7.0 =

-Hopefully fixed a bug (which caused not to sanitize correctly).
-Better settings page.

-Permalauts can now sanitize permalinks of Posts, Pages, Categories and/or Taxonomies - selectable via settings page.
-Basic internationalization of plugin settings.
-(Languages so far: German/Deutsch, English [default])

-So, please update!
+Permalauts should now be Wordpress 3.1 compatible.

+ONLY update IF you use the current Wordpress (3.1)!
+For versions including 3.0.4 everything should work with Permalauts 0.6.0.304.

 = General =